-For the three months ended March 31, 2021, the Company's share of Crysvita collaboration revenue in the profit-share territory increased by \$9.0 million as compared to the same period in 2020.
+For the three months ended March 31, 2022, our share of Crysvita collaboration revenue in the profit-share territory increased by \$8.9 million, as compared to the same period in 2021.
 The increase primarily reflects the continuing increase in demand for Crysvita due to an increase in the number of patients on therapy.